-(1) "Uncovered Q-REMIC Loans" represents a portion of the loans that were pooled in various Fannie Mae MBS trusts established in January 2022 that made REMIC elections.
-Such loans either (x) did not meet the Eligibility Criteria at time of acquisition and/or the Cut-Off Date or (y) would meet the Eligibility Criteria but were included in a previous Fannie Mae risk sharing transaction or are expected to be included in an alternative Fannie Mae risk sharing transaction.
+(1) "Uncovered Q-REMIC Loans" represents a portion of the loans that were pooled in various Fannie Mae MBS trusts established in February 2022 that made REMIC elections.
+Such loans either (x) did not meet the Eligibility Criteria at time of acquisition and/or the Cut-Off Date or (v) would meet the Eligibility Criteria but were included in a previous Fannie Mae risk sharing transaction or are expected to be included in an alternative Fannie Mae risk sharing transaction.
 In no event will an Uncovered O-REMIC Loan be a Reference Obligation or an uncovered Q-REMIC loan in any other Fannie Mae REMIC risk sharing transaction.

-Provides for (i) payment by Fannie Mae of Transfer Amounts (to the extent not otherwise paid from the IO Q-REMIC Interest) and any Return Reimbursement Amounts to the Issuer and (ii) payment by Issuer of Return Amounts to Fannie Mae.
-Provides for payment by Fannie Mae of Capital Contribution Amounts to the Issuer.
+† Provides for (i) payment by Fannie Mae of Transfer Amounts (to the extent not otherwise paid from the IO Q-REMIC Interest and the Legacy X-IO Interest) and any Return Reimbursement Amounts to the Issuer and (ii) payment by Issuer of Return Amounts to Fannie Mae. †† Provides for payment by Fannie Mae of Capital Contribution Amounts to the Issuer.

-Transfer Amounts are paid through to Holders in respect of interest on the Notes; Return Reimbursement Amounts are paid through to Holders in respect of principal of the Notes; portions of Capital Contributions Amounts are paid through to Holders in respect of interest on the Notes and portions are paid through to Holders in respect of principal on the Notes. \ Approximate initial credit support will be 3.25% for the Class 1M-2A Notes, 2.85% for the Class 1M-2B Notes and 2.45% for the Class 1M-2C Notes.
+Transfer Amounts are paid through to Holders in respect of interest on the Notes; Return Reimbursement Amounts are paid through to Holders in respect of principal of the Notes; portions of Capital Contributions Amounts are paid through to Holders in respect of interest on the Notes and portions are paid through to Holders in respect of principal on the Notes.

-\\ Shown for illustrative purposes only.
+- \ Approximate initial credit support will be 3.40% for the Class 1M-2A Notes, 3.00% for the Class 1M-2B Notes and 2.60% for the Class 1M-2C Notes. - \\ Shown for illustrative purposes only.
 Represents the sum of the Class Notional Amounts of the Class 1M-AH, Class 1M-BH and Class 1M-CH Reference Tranches.
-Losses are allocated to such Reference Tranches in reverse order.

-\\\ Approximate initial credit support will be 1.93% for the Class 1B-1A Notes and 1.40% for the Class 1B-1B Notes.

-\\\\ Shown for illustrative purposes only.
+Losses are allocated to such Reference Tranches in reverse order. - \\\ Approximate initial credit support will be 2.08% for the Class 1B-1A Notes and 1.55% for the Class 1B-1B Notes. - \\\\ Shown for illustrative purposes only.
 Represents the sum of the Class Notional Amounts of the Class 1B-AH and Class 1B-BH Reference Tranches.
 Losses are allocated to such Reference Tranches in reverse order.
-Transaction Parties and Principal Transaction Documents